-She then moved to New York to sing in clubs and studied acting at HB Studio (Uta Hagen, Stephen Strimpell).
-She performed in Off-Broadway shows with John Cullum, David Keith, John Goodman and more.
+She then moved to New York to sing in clubs and studied acting at HB Studio (Uta Hagen, Stephen Strimpell), while performing in Off-Broadway shows with John Cullum, David Keith, John Goodman and more.
 John Denver saw her sing at a club in New York and shortly after Denver hired her to tour with him around the world, performing solo and back-up on-stage and on television.
 Denver also recorded a song they wrote, “Thanks to You.”

 Using her own original songs, Reeder was signed by Steve Barri to the MoRocco Label on Motown, which dissolved before her album was released.
 As a result of this encouragement, she formed bands to perform her music at venues in Nashville and Los Angeles (Madame Wong’s, China Club) under various names such as: Big Blonde and Fugitive Blonde.
 Her song, I’m Blonde, He’s Black, charted on Alternative Radio stations in the early 90s.
 In addition to Denver projects, she continued to sing in the studio on projects with Walter Becker, Elliot Scheiner, Rodney Crowell, Cliff Williamson and more.

-Around this time, Reeder continued to write songs, but discovered a muse for writing articles for periodicals (EQ Magazine, Sierra Club) which allowed her to be at home more for her daughters and to help her husband, Roger Nichols, (8-time Grammy Winning Engineer/Producer) with his in-house studio.
+Around this time (1996) Reeder discovered a muse for writing articles for periodicals (EQ Magazine, Sierra Club) which allowed her to be at home more for her daughters and to help her husband, Roger Nichols, (8-time Grammy Winning Engineer/Producer) with his in-house studio.

 Reeder is a member of the Dramatists Guild, Actors Equity, NARAS, AFTRA, BMI and Sigma Alpha Iota.
 She is currently working on a doctorate in Mythological Studies with Depth Psychology at the Pacific Graduate Institute, Santa Barbara, CA.